Creating and Performing a Review

 At this point, you're able to apply the normal visualization functionality of Imagix 4D to study your source code and find any symbols or source code lines that meet the criteria.
 The Check display includes features for creating probes identifying these symbols or source code lines.

-From whatever Imagix 4D tool you are using to study your software - perhaps a Graph window to visualize symbols and their dependencies, a File Editor to browse through your source code, or a Calculation Tree to analyze the data flow for a variable - you're able to create a probe to record that portion of your software.
+From whatever Imagix 4D tool you are using to study your software - perhaps a Graph window to visualize symbols and their dependencies, a File Editor to browse through your source code, or a Data Flow to analyze the data flow for a variable - you're able to create a probe to record that portion of your software.
 Through the Modify menu in the Check display, you can enable the addition of a probe, and then actually add it via a right mouse button action in whichever tool you are using.
 This can be done in any step.
 Also, for the manual identification steps, there are buttons to facilitate importing as probes the results of analysis you may have done in a Graph window.

 Sometimes, assistance is available for these manual steps, in the form of standard probe files that accompany a given checklist.
 These step-specific files contain lists of symbols, typically functions, that are commonly applied with respect to the given step's criteria.
 For example, the standard probe file for functions that execute commands of load libraries includes 'system', 'execl', 'execle', 'execlp', 'execv', 'execve' and 'dlopen'.
 Loading the standard probe files through the Review Tool interface creates probes identifying any of these functions that are used in your project.
 You can accept the resulting probes as is, or use them to guide your further analysis.
 See Importing and Exporting Probe Files